 But let’s set this disturbing episode aside for the moment, and just suppose that circumcision really does cut down on STD receptivity as a general matter of fact.
 OK then, why not pass this information on to males of our species when they’re actually starting to have sex, and see how many choose, at that time, to sign themselves up for your treatment?
 Show them your studies.
 Lay the evidence before them.
 Cajole, coax, convince—just don’t coerce.
 Let them decide about their own bodies when they have the mental capacity to process what you’re selling.
 Little babies simply aren’t the at-risk population when it comes to sex-related diseases.

 Let’s focus on non-HIV infections for a moment.
 How much is the alleged risk-reduction concerning this lot anyway?
-For the consequentialist “health benefits” view, it had better be a sizable margin, because we are talking, after all, about severing from the body a substantial piece of a human being’s genitals without first obtaining his full and informed consent in accordance with the most basic principles of medical ethics, not to mention civilized society.
+For the consequentialist “health benefits” view, it had better be a sizable margin, because we are talking, after all, about severing from the body a substantial piece of a human being’s genitals without first obtaining his full and informed consent in accordance with the most basic principles of biomedical ethics.
 This is not a trivial trade-off.
 So what do the studies say?
 Ouch.
 Results are generally marginal or mixed.
 See here for a detailed review.

 Finally, what is this nonsense about bathing old men, and then asking their nurses what they think about circumcision?
 “We think it’d be jolly great.
 It would sure make our lives easier.”
 That’s nice.
 But what you think is irrelevant in this instance.
 I suggest that we ask the old men how they would feel about being circumcised, and go from there.